jpswt/RNR-radio/README.md

 # RNR - Rock N Radio

-Rock N Radio is a React front-end project created to listen radio broadcasts from around the country.
+Rock N Radio is a web-based React project created to listen radio broadcasts from around the country.
 A user can select various genres and stations to listen to the streaming content.

 ## RNR Landing Page